 - Term (utm_term): The keyword used in the ad.
-Used for paid search though there is a direct integration of Google Ads and Google Analytics so that should be used in case of Google Ads, however you can use this parameter on other search engines.
+Used for paid search through there is direct integration of Google Ads and Google Analytics so that should be used in the case of Google Ads, however, you can use this parameter on other search engines.

 - Content (utm_content): Used for A/B testing and content-targeted ads.
 Use utm_content to differentiate ads or links that point to the same URL.
 Examples, logolink, textlink, banner468X60 etc.

 Do I have to use specific values for each UTM type?

 You don't have to use any predefined values as all these parameters can accept any combination of characters and numbers.
 However to be consistent across the organization create a list of values you can use specifically for utm_medium and utm_source as shown above.
 Having a list ensures your reporting is clear and widely accepted across the organization.